 Further information can be found in the descriptions of the individual (domains).
 All datasets were published online in 2014 except the SUB dataset which was published online in 2016.
 SAILS may be thus referred to as SAILS 2014 and SAILS 2016 accordingly.

-SAILS Online is a publication, published by the Linguistic and Cultural Evolution Group at the Max Planck Institute for the Science of Human History, Jena, authored by a team from the Languages in Contact Group (LinC) at Radboud University Nijmegen.
+SAILS Online is a publication, published by the Department of Linguistic and Cultural Evolution at the Max Planck Institute for Evolutionary Anthropology, Leipzig, authored by a team from the Languages in Contact Group (LinC) at Radboud University Nijmegen.

 You find the features or languages of SAILS through the items "Features" and "Languages" in the navigation bar.

 If you are citing data only from a specific domain of SAILS, cite the specific contribution, e.g., for the Noun Phrase (NP) domain:

 Olga Krasnoukhova.
 2016.
 Noun Phrase (NP).
 In Muysken, Pieter et al. (eds.)
 South American Indian Language Structures (SAILS) Online.
 Jena: Max Planck Institute for the Science of Human History.
 (Available at https://sails.clld.org)

 If you are citing all the data, use:

 Muysken, Pieter, Harald Hammarström, Olga Krasnoukhova, Neele Müller, Joshua Birchall, Simon van de Kerke, Loretta O'Connor, Swintha Danielsen, Rik van Gijn & George Saad.
 2016.
 South American Indigenous Language Structures (SAILS) Online.
 Jena: Max Planck Institute for the Science of Human History.
 (Available at https://sails.clld.org)